ianmcnicholas/CV/README.md

 I take a 'high-level' approach to learning.
 By ensuring I understand the first-principles of a subject, I know that I can always iron-out the details through further study or through discussions with colleagues.
 This is particularly relevant to programming as memorising syntax is less-effective than understanding what you want the code to ultimately do.

+#### Leadership

+As of yet, I have not held a position of seniority through work, however I am naturally an aspiring leader.
+In my personal life I am frequently finding myself in leadership roles, whether it be undertaking a course to be able to effectively skipper a yacht or taking on the captaincy and coaching of my University Aussie Rules football team.
+More recently, during the Makers Academy Bootcamp, I consistently took the role of the project-driving and proactive team member.

 #### Programming skills

 - Ruby (incl.
 Rails, RSPEC), Javascript (incl.
-React), TDD, Github, SQL, API's.
+React), Test-Driven-Development, Github, SQL, API's.

 ## Employment